 Kona Coffee is a specialty coffee.
 These coffees set themselves apart from “normal coffee” by their use of special beans, perfect growing conditions and special ways of processing the beans from plant to cup.
 All these things contribute to the taste of the final cup of coffee, and gives a flavor that can (and should!) be savored and enjoyed!

-The six most important things that make coffee special can all be found on Hawai’i:
+The five most important things that make coffee special can all be found on Hawai’i:

 - Lots of sunshine and temperatures around 70°F, but certainly not below 55°F.